Emphysema: Signs and symptoms

 Emphysema is a respiratory disease of the lower respiratory tract.
-It is commonly caused by tobacco smoking but a significant number of people are affected who either do not smoke, or have never smoked.
-The presence of emphysema is a clear risk factor for the development of lung cancer, made stronger in those who smoke.
+It is commonly caused by tobacco smoking but some people are affected who have never smoked.
+The presence of emphysema is a clear risk factor for lung cancer, made stronger in those who smoke.

-Early symptoms of emphysema may vary from person to person.
-Symptoms can include a cough (with or without sputum), wheezing, a fast breathing rate, breathlessness on exertion, and a feeling of tightness in the chest.
+Early symptoms of emphysema vary.
+They can include a cough (with or without sputum), wheezing, a fast breathing rate, breathlessness on exertion, and a feeling of tightness in the chest.
 There may be frequent cold or flu infections.
 Other symptoms may include anxiety, depression, fatigue, sleep problems and weight loss.
-Since these symptoms could also relate to other lung conditions or other health problems, emphysema is often under diagnosed.
-The shortness of breath caused by emphysema can increase over time and develop into chronic obstructive pulmonary disease.
+These symptoms could also relate to other lung conditions or other health problems; therefore, emphysema is often underdiagnosed.
+The shortness of breath emphysema causes can increase over time and develop into chronic obstructive pulmonary disease.

-A sign of emphysema in smokers is the finding of a higher number of alveolar macrophages sampled from the bronchoalveolar lavage (BAL) in the lungs.
+A sign of emphysema in smokers is a higher number of alveolar macrophages sampled from the bronchoalveolar lavage (BAL) in the lungs.
 The number can be four to six times greater in those who smoke than in non-smokers.

+Emphysema is also associated with barrel chest.